-Join AKF for a vibrant weekend of debate and discussion featuring writers, poets, historians, journalists and more.
-We’re proud to be participating in and sponsoring four great talks:
+AKF once again teamed up with the Jaipur Literature Festival for a vibrant weekend of debate and discussion featuring writers, poets, historians, journalists and more.
+We were proud to be participating in and sponsoring four great talks:

 Christopher de Bellaigue in conversation with William Dalrymple

 A revelatory and game-changing polemic that rewrites everything we thought we knew about the modern history of the Islamic world.
 Christopher de Bellaigue presents an absorbing account of the political and social reformations that transformed the lands of Islam in the 19th and early 20th centuries.
 The Islamic Enlightenment is an astonishing and revelatory history of Middle Eastern history.
 Beginning his account in 1798, de Bellaigue demonstrates how Middle Eastern heartlands have long welcomed modern ideals and practices, including the adoption of modern medicine, the emergence of women from seclusion and the development of democracy.
 With trenchant political and historical insight, de Bellaigue further shows how the violence of an infinitesimally small minority is in fact the tragic blowback from these modernising processes.
 What makes The Islamic Enlightenment particularly germane is that non-Muslim pundits in the post-9/11 era have repeatedly called for Islam to subject itself to the transformations that the West has achieved since the Enlightenment―the absurd implication being that if Muslims do not stop reading the Qur’an and other holy books, they will never emerge from a benighted state of backwardness.
 The Islamic Enlightenment, with its revolutionary argument, completely refutes this view and reveals the folly of those demanding modernity from those whose lives are already drenched in it.

 Vasuki Shastry, Steve Tsang, Ellen Barry and Lijia Zhang in conversation with Salil Tripathi